 Sharif University of Technology, Iran.

-My primary research interest is in algorithms for processing massive data sets and in particular streaming and distributed algorithms and lower bounds in various models of computation for processing massive datasets such as streaming, distributed communication, and sublinear time algorithms.
+My primary research interest is in theoretical foundations of big data analysis and in particular streaming and distributed algorithms and lower bounds in various models of computation for processing massive datasets such as streaming, distributed communication, and sublinear time algorithms.
 More broadly, I am also interested in the areas of approximation and online algorithms, communication complexity, and algorithmic game theory.